tqre/archlive/README.md

 https://wiki.archlinux.org/index.php/Archiso

-archiso package and arch-install-scripts are required from arch repositories, as they are used.
+Archiso package and arch-install-scripts are required from arch repositories, as parts of them are used.

 ### Making the images: